AnkitSharmaOnGithub/covid19/README.md

 # COVID 19 Web App.

-## If you need any help.
-Feel free to raise an issue.
-I would help you with any issues that you have in solving the issues.
-But, i have one little request.
-It may take a whilte to reply to you due to my limited time.
+### I would be happy to provide you any help that you would need.
+If you need any help.
+Feel free to comment on the respective issue.
+Also, i have one little request.
+It may take a while to reply to you due to my limited availability.
 So, Kindly be patient.
 Thanks.

 A web app showing data related COVID-19 virus.